Where to Eat in Chinatown

 Sang Kee Peking Duck House

-Yes, there’s a Sang Kee located in Reading Terminal.
-But their original restaurant has way more options than the RTM stall (plus a ton of Hong Kong-style barbecued meats hanging in the window).
+Yes, there’s a Sang Kee in Reading Terminal.
+But the original restaurant has way more options than the RTM stall (plus a ton of Hong Kong-style barbecued meats hanging in the window).
 You could very well come here for a big group meal featuring roast pork, ribs and whole ducks, but the restaurant’s takeout travels well, too.
-And considering they’ve been roasting ducks in Philly for over 40 years now, trust that they know what they’re doing.
+And considering they’ve been roasting ducks in Philly for over 40 years, trust that they know what they’re doing.
 238 North 9th Street.

 M Kee

-Best For: Congee breakfast, a 2 p.m. duck craving.
+Best for: Congee breakfast, a 2 p.m. whole duck.

 Dim Sum Garden

 Is this the most popular spot in Chinatown?
 It might be.
 Diners come here for the wide selection of handmade dumplings, of which the pork-and-crab xiao long bao should be the primary draw.
-During the pandemic Dim Sum Garden also added a selection of frozen dumplings, which means you can bring their great soup dumplings into the comfort of your home.
-Dim Sum Garden used to offer a BYOB policy but now they sell beer and wine (and charge a corkage fee of $15 per bottle).
-Fun fact: if you scrounge up more than 10 people for a meal, you can order from their group dining menu and eat for around $30 per person.
+During the pandemic, Dim Sum Garden also added a selection of frozen dumplings, which means you can bring their great soup dumplings into the comfort of your home.
+Dim Sum Garden used to have a BYO policy, but now they sell beer and wine (and charge a corkage fee of $15 per bottle).
+Fun fact: If you scrounge up more than 10 people for a meal, you can order from their group dining menu and eat for around $30 per person.
 1020 Race Street.

 Photograph courtesy of Nom Wah Tea Parlor